Information about the Novavax (Nuvaxovid) COVID-19 vaccine, including how to book, potential side effects, and who is eligible.

 If you feel unwell or are worried about any side effects, speak with your trusted health professional.

 Novavax may be administered before, after, or at the same time as the influenza, MMR, HPV, diphtheria/tetanus/pertussis combination vaccine (Boostrix), and other vaccines.

-The only exception to this advice is for the shingles vaccine (Zostavax) where a 7-day interval is advised before or after administering the Novavax vaccine, and the Shingrix and Fluad Quad vaccines where a 3-day interval before or after Novavax is recommended.
+- the shingles vaccine Shingrix and influenza vaccine Fluad Quad, where a 3-day interval before or after Novavax is recommended.